Friends have asked how I came to serve in the Anglican Church in North America. It’s been a journey. A good one.

 Returning home to this country, the Presbyterian Church in America graciously welcomed me into their ranks.
 I did a mediocre job planting a church for them.
 But Mission to North America stood by me, and the church was indeed planted.
 I will always owe the PCA a debt of gratitude for this and more.

 After more pastoral ministry in PCA churches – and as I was rediscovering the simple truth of “Jesus loves me, this I know, for the Bible tells me so” – the Lord guided me and others to plant Immanuel Church Nashville, an Acts 29 church.
-The best therapy I have ever experienced – second only to deer season each fall – is simple.
+The best therapy I have ever experienced is basically simple.
 It’s just being among Christian friends, Sunday after Sunday after Sunday, who like me and aren’t trying to fix me.
-Adding up the brief greetings, the lengthy conversations, the songs sung, the discoveries shared, the laughter and the tears, all of it building up over eleven years – the cumulative effect was, for me, life-transforming.
+Adding up the brief greetings, the lengthy conversations, the songs sung, the discoveries shared, the laughter and the tears, sharing Holy Communion, kneeling in prayer, mercy upon mercy for eleven years – the cumulative effect was, for me, life-transforming.
 It was how the category “gospel culture” came into clarity.
 I finally saw how the theological truth of the gospel proves itself in the relational beauty of the gospel, whenever the doctrine is allowed to exert its full and intended authority.
 Faithfulness is more than sound biblical doctrine; it includes shared human beauty.

 Now Jani and I serve with Renewal Ministries.
 We are praying and laboring toward revival, as gospel doctrine creates gospel culture more and more, until it starts feeling like Jesus has come to town – everywhere.